jorbascrumps/phaser-plugin-list-view/README.md

 # Phaser Window Manager
-_Note: Phaser Window Manager is currently in a prelrelease state and is therefore subject to frequent (sometimes undocumented) breaking changes._
+_Note: Phaser Window Manager is currently in a prerelease state and is therefore subject to frequent (sometimes undocumented) breaking changes._

 ## Installation
 ```